 Over winter some crops

-Plants that we sometimes think of as annuals are actually perennials in warmer countries, such as eggplants, chillis and capsicum.
+Some plants that we sometimes think of as annuals are actually perennials in warmer countries, such as eggplants, chillis and capsicum.
 If you can, you can move these plants inside a glasshouse, or a makeshift greenhouse and overwinter them.
-Bring them out again next spring and they can produce even better in their second year.
+Bring them out again next spring and they should start producing faster than those sown that season.

 Try your hand at seed saving so you can save money next time.